Monte Rio Redwoods Regional Park & Open Space Preserve

 What & Why?

-The Regional Parks Department is planning this regional park on stunning wildlands stretching from ridge to ridge along lower Dutch Bill Creek in the community of Monte Rio.
-Regional Parks acknowledges the Southern Pomo as the traditional inhabitants and caretakers of the land and values the knowledge of their continuous culture in the community.
-The park will preserve the open space and scenic value of the property, native plants and animal habitat, while providing valuable recreation opportunities in the lower Russian River area.
-This project will protect inspiring vistas, natural resources, habitats, watersheds and forests.
+Regional Parks is planning this regional park on stunning wildlands that stretch from the eastern border of Sonoma Coast State Park - Willow Creek Addition to Dutch Bill Creek in the community of Monte Rio.
+We acknowledge the Southern Pomo as the traditional inhabitants and caretakers of the land and values the knowledge of their continuous culture in the community.
+The park will preserve open space, protect native plants and animal habitat, while offering new opportunities for outdoor recreation and trail connections in the lower Russian River area.
+This project will protect scenic vistas, support healthy ecosystems watersheds and forests, and expand public access to nature.

 What's Next?